Aadityaganesh/Electric_vehicles/README.md

 ## Task 1: EDA & Multivariate Analysis

 #### Necessary libraries
-To work on this analysis you need to ensure install some python libraries
+To work on this analysis you need to ensure that, you have installed these python libraries

     !pip install numpy
     !pip install pandas